staspk/os-setup/README.md

 ### Final Notes
 - Run Powershell as Admin.
 CD into Windows11 folder and run: './main.ps1'.
 Note: Powershell 5.1+ required, the standard default pre-installed version on modern Windows machines.
+- Highly Recommended to Close All Extraneous Programs, especially FileExplorer and Terminals open at any paths.
 - Restart computer to finalize changes.